 I went to college at Rice University, graduating in 2000 with majors in physics and English.
 After college, I enrolled in the Creative Writing Program at the University of Houston, earning an MFA in 2003.
 Then I pursued graduate studies in the Department of Applied Physics at Yale University, where I completed my PhD in 2009.
 My doctoral research was in the group of Prof. Daniel Prober.
 This research focused on exploring new behavior that emerges in electronic systems at very small length scales and on exploiting this behavior to develop new types of electronic and optoelectronic devices.
 After graduating, I continued this research at Yale for three years as a postdoctoral associate.

 In the fall of 2012, I joined the faculty at UNF.
-In my lab at UNF, we are pursuing research in the areas of superconducting thin-film devices and the physics of low-dimensional conductors.
-This work has been supported by the National Science Foundation through grants from the Electronics, Photonics, and Magnetic Devices Program and the CMMI Nanomanufacturing Program as well as a Cottrell College Science Award from Research Corporation for Science Advancement and a grant from the NASA-Florida Space Grant Consortium.
+In my lab at UNF, we are pursuing research in the areas of superconducting nanowire devices and the physics of low-dimensional conductors.
+This work is supported by a grant from the National Science Foundation (NSF) through the Electronics, Photonics, and Magnetic Devices (EPMD) Program.
+Previous grant support came from the NSF EPMD Program, the NSF CMMI Nanomanufacturing Program, a Cottrell College Science Award from Research Corporation, and the NASA-Florida Space Grant Consortium.

 Publications & Presentations

 - "Nanopatterning of Cu-ligated mercaptoalkanoic acid multilayers on Si substrates via atomic force lithography," A.M.
 Patron, A.M.
 Bramer, D.F.
 Santavicca, and T.J.
 Mullen, J. Phys.
 Chem.
 C 124, 1214-1219 (2020) [journal]